softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/mock-ui.md

 ## Conclusion

 We have learned how to mock up an interface and make our design responsive.
 Make sure you have a look at your app in both light and dark mode.
-Next we will look at how to get real data for our application.
+Next we will add a login page to our application.